 Military rule.
 Government by military leaders.

 Millenarianism.
-The belief held by members of some religious movements that cataclysmic changes will occur in the near future (lately centred on the year 2012 or the second coming of Christ), heralding the arrival of a new epoch in human affairs.
+Beliefs held by the members of some religious movements that cataclysmic changes will occur in the near future (lately centered on the year 2012 or the second coming of Christ) heralding the arrival of a new epoch in human affairs.

 Mini-systems.
-Immanuel Wallerstein’s term for societies small in size, homogeneous, and relatively simple in structure.
-Such societies are self-contained sociocultural systems.
-Examples include hunting-and-gathering societies and simple horticultural, herding, and fishing societies.
+Immanuel Wallerstein’s term for societies small in size, homogenous, relatively simple in structure.
+Such societies are self-contained sociocultural systems such as hunting and gathering societies and perhaps simple horticultural, herding, and fishing societies.

 Miscegenation.
-The mixing of the races through marriage or sexual relationships.
+The mixing of the races through marriage.

 Mixed economy.
-An economy that has major elements of both capitalism and socialism.
-Canada and many economies of Europe are mixed.
+Economies which have major elements of both capitalism and socialism (such as many economies of Europe).

 Mobilization.
-The process of arousing people and resources to press for social change.
+Activities aimed at arousing people and resources to press for social change.

 Mode.
 The value that appears most often in a given set of data.
-The mode can sometimes be a helpful way of portraying central tendency.
-See also Mean and Median.
+This can sometimes be a helpful way of portraying central tendency.
+(See also Median and Mean.)

 Mode of production.
 The technology and the practices employed for expanding or limiting basic subsistence production, especially the production of food and other forms of energy.
-Examples include the technology of subsistence, the relationships between technologies and the environment, and work patterns.
-See also Infrastructure and Mode of reproduction.
+Examples would include the technology of subsistence, technological/environmental relationships, and work patterns.
+(See also Mode of reproduction and Infrastructure.)

 Mode of reproduction.
 The technology and practices employed for expanding, limiting, and maintaining population size.
-Examples of variables included in the mode of reproduction are demography, mating patterns, fertility, mortality, nurturance of infants, contraception, abortion, and infanticide.
-See also Demography, Infrastructure, Mode of production, and Population.
+Examples of variables included are demography, mating patterns, fertility, mortality, nurturance of infants, contraception, abortion and infanticide.
+(See also Mode of production, Infrastructure, Demography, and Population.)